-However, there are some techniques that are proven to be effective in real cases in the past.
-The techniques include the following:
+However, there are some techniques that have proven to be effective in real cases in the past.
+These techniques include the following:

 - Rolling forecasts are created monthly or quarterly rather than annually.

-- Company’s targets are based on the key performance indicators (KPIs).
+- Company’s targets are based on key performance indicators (KPIs).

 - The performance of the company’s managers is evaluated based on external benchmarks rather than their past performance.

 - Operational managers are empowered to react to the changes in the business environment and can dynamically coordinate their actions.